CodingAbdullah/Abdullah-Medium-Demos/README.md

 # Abdullah-Medium-Demos
 A repository containing code for demos published to Medium.
-This page will update as more in the future as demos are prepared and a Medium article is made public.
+This page will update as more demos in the future are prepared and a Medium article is made public.

-Below is a table highlighting the code repository and their respective Medium article.
+Below is a table highlighting the current demos completed along with their code repository and Medium article.

 <br />